-Windows 8 allows you to create a recovery drive (USB) or system repair disc (CD or DVD) that can be used to troubleshoot and restore your computer.
+Windows 8 or 10 allows you to create a recovery drive (USB) or system repair disc (CD or DVD) that can be used to troubleshoot and restore your computer.
 Each type of recovery media gives you access to Windows’ advanced startup options.

 You can also copy your computer’s recovery partition to the drive, creating a backup copy.
 After you create the backup copy, Windows will allow you to remove the recovery partition from your computer, freeing up gigabytes of space.

 Creating a Recovery Drive (USB)